-FYES • The Early Learning Goals that link closely with Art an The Early Learning Goals that link closely with Art and Design National Curriculum are: Exploring and Using Media and Materials Children safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
-Children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
-They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role play and stories.
-Children will work towards achieving these objectives by encouraged and provided through child initiated learning interest does not arise.
-Below is suggested termly coverage the end of their time in Reception through a child centred o .
-Concepts and skills will be taught and delivered when ap ge for reception: curriculum.
-Opportunities to develop these skills will be propriate throughout the year, or explicitly if child Autumn Term To explore how media can be changed in a variety of ways.
-To explore how lines and shapes can represent objects or people.
-Spring Term To explore colour mixing and understand the outcome of mixing primary colours.
-To plan a piece of artwork that combines different media and selecting colours for purpose.
-Summer Term To explore using tools and techniques to enhance designs and continue to explore colour and techniques to represent their ideas.
+EYFS • The Early Learning Goals that link closely with Art ar • The Early Learning Goals that link closely with Art and Design National Curriculum are: Exploring and Using Media and Materials ols and techniques, experimenting with colour, design, text ure, form and function.
+Being Imaginative Children use what they have learnt about media and ma terials in original ways, thinking about uses and purposes .
+They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role p lay and stories. the end of their time in Reception through a child centred o .
+Concepts and skills will be taught and delivered when ap ge for reception: Autumn Term Spring Term Summer Term To explore how media can be changed in a variety of ways.
+To explore how lines and shapes can represent objects or people. combines different media and selecting colours for to represent their ideas. purpose.